kaisergerm/kaisergerm/README.md

 - 👀 I’m interested in Machine learning and VR/AR.
 - 🌱 I’m currently further taming my Python.
 - 💞️ I’m looking to collaborate on anything related to ML and VR.
-- 📫 How to reach me either through here or my website@ [sat-act.de](https://sat-act.de/)
+- 📫 Reach me either through Github or my website @ [sat-act.de](https://sat-act.de/)

 <!---
 kaisergerm/kaisergerm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.